multitudes/NiceWeather/README.md

 ```

 ### My Data
-I display in the console the converted json data and lay the values in the view passing an instance of my model.
+I display in the console the converted JSON data and lay the values in the view passing an instance of my model.
-I will add a picker with a list of cities to chose from.
+I will add a picker with a list of cities to choose from.
 This can be customized later to add more cities, or the user can add cities to the app.
-For the wind animation I will use an icon in SF Symbols which will rotate with a speed depending of the intensity of the wind.
+For the wind animation, I will use an icon in SF Symbols which will rotate with a speed depending on the intensity of the wind.

 ### Accessibility
 Where needed I added labels to buttons that would be difficult for Voiceover to spell like in the sharing button: